UO-CS210/flood-fill/docs/HOWTO.md

 We could prompt the user to provide a file name, but then we'd have to enter a path like `data/cave.txt` every time we ran it.
-We could make it an application that gest the file path from the command line.
+We could make it an application that gets the file path from the command line.
 That might be the best approach, but we haven't studied command-line argument parsing with the `argparse` module yet.
 Or we could just create a separate small module, `config`, to